Reena-senthilkumar/Reena-Campus-Prep-Hub/README.md

 🌟━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━🌟
 </pre>

+🔢 1.
+Number System

+1. Find the smallest number which when divided by 6, 8, and 12 leaves remainder 1.

+---

+📊 2.
+Ratio & Proportion

+2. The ratio of boys to girls in a class is 3:5.
+If there are 24 boys, how many girls are there?

+---

+📈 3.
+Percentage

+3. A number is increased by 20% and then decreased by 20%.
+Find the net percentage change.

+---

+💰 4.
+Profit & Loss

+4. An article is sold for ₹960 at a gain of 20%.
+Find the cost price.

+---

+⏱ 5.
+Time & Work

+5. A can complete a work in 10 days and B in 15 days.
+In how many days will they complete the work together?

+---

+🚰 6.
+Pipes & Cisterns

+6. Pipe A fills a tank in 6 hours and Pipe B fills it in 12 hours.
+If both are opened together, how long will it take to fill the tank?

+---

+🚆 7.
+Trains

+7. A train 120 m long is moving at a speed of 54 km/h.
+How much time will it take to cross a man standing on the platform?

+---

+🚴 8.
+Speed, Time & Distance

+8. A man walks at 5 km/h and returns by cycling at 10 km/h.
+Find his average speed for the whole journey.

+---

+🧃 9.
+Mixture & Alligation

+9. In what ratio should water be mixed with milk to get a profit of 25% by selling the mixture at cost price?

+---

+🧮 10.
+Probability

+10. A die is thrown once.
+What is the probability of getting a prime number?

 1. Joining Late (Partnership)
 A invests ₹60,000 for the whole year.
 B joins after 3 months with ₹40,000.
 At the end of the year, the profit is ₹50,000.
 Find the share of each.